bookbot-kids/speech-recognizer-spanish/README.md

     </a>
 </p>

 A cross-platform (Android/iOS/MacOS) Spanish phonemic speech recognition library, written in Flutter and leveraging the Kaldi framework.
-The speech recogniser library reads a buffer from a microphone and converts spoken words into text with near-instant inference time and high accuracy.
+The speech recogniser library reads a buffer from a microphone and converts spoken words into phonemes with near-instant inference time and high accuracy.
 This library is also extensible to your own custom speech recognition model!

 ## Features

 - Spanish speech-to-text through a Kaldi-based automatic speech recognition (ASR) model.
-- Integrate speech-to-text model with mobile and desktop applications.
+- Integrate speech-to-phoneme model with mobile and desktop applications.

 ## Installation / Setup